isomerpages/moe-chijologc/_holistic-education/Uniform Groups & Clubs/InfoComm Club.md

 ---------------------

 • 2016 SDMA Competition
 \- Promotion of values in Integrity

 • Cyberwellness Assembly

-\- Promotion of Screen Time
+<br>\- Promotion of Screen Time

 • Cyberwellness week 2017 - 2019

-\- Recess sharing on CyberSafety
+<br>\- Recess sharing on CyberSafety

 • Collaboration with CHIJ Katong Convent

-\- Working with CHIJ Katong Convent during CyberSmart day and our Cyber Wellness Week
+<br>\- Working with CHIJ Katong Convent during CyberSmart day and our Cyber Wellness Week

 • Collaboration with Catholic Kindergarten

-\- Sharing with Kindergarten children on the use of digital device
+<br>\- Sharing with Kindergarten children on the use of digital device